kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 );
 ```

 When all the fields are filled in, press `Update DB`.
-This should update the database.
+This should update the database with the new table.

 ## Generate Controller and Views